HomeACcessoryKid/life-cycle-manager/README.md

 - set the repository you want to use in your device. yourname/repository  and name of binary
 - then select your Wifi AP and insert your password
 - once selected, it will take up to 5 minutes for the system to download the ota-main software in the second bootsector and the user code in the 1st boot sector
-- you can follow progress on the serial port or use the UDPlogger using the terminal command 'nc -kulnw0 45678'
+- you can follow progress on the serial port or use the UDPlogger using the terminal command `nc -kulnw0 45678`

 ## Creating a user app DigitalSignature
 from the directory where `make` is run execute: